calwoo/accelerated-cpp-book-exerc/notes/notes.md

 ### chapter 7

 C++'s STL supports **associative containers**, which automatically arrange their elements into a sequence that depends on the values of the elements themselves, rather than the sequence in which we inserted them.
 The most common data structure of this sort is the **associative array**, and C++'s implementation in the STL is a **map**, in `<map>`.

+### chapter 8

+We start getting into the type system.
+C++ implements parametric polymorphism through **generic functions** and **templates**.
+Template functions need to have initialized **template parameters**.

+We declare in the beginning `template <class T>` to determine the available type variables.
+Then we can use this type variable as we wish, such as declaring `vector<T>`, which is a functorial type based off this type variable.